 Images in email signatures – linked or embedded?

-Regardless of which method you choose, we recommend using the most popular image formats, such as JPG or PNG for static graphics and GIF for animated elements, as they are supported by most mail clients.
+Regardless of the image type you choose, we strongly recommend using the most popular image formats, such as JPG or PNG for static graphics and GIF for animated elements.
+These formats are supported by our email signature management solutions and most mail clients.
 Learn more

 ---|---|